-What is actually hidden in this reasoning is that, because of the quasi left-continuity assumption, the martingale M cannot jump at predictable times, and thus the bracket [M, K] is identically equal to 0.
+What is actually hidden in this reasoning is that, because the martingale M cannot jump at predictable times when the filtration is quasi left-continuous, the bracket [M, K] is identically equal to 0.
 This is no longer true for general filtrations, in which case we have to deal with the term [M, K].
 It turns out to be difficult to control, which makes this traditional approach not amenable to filtrations that are not quasi left-continuous.